pydy/pydy/CONTRIBUTING.rst

-The PyDy source code is actually spread across both the SymPy and PyDy repositories.
+The PyDy source code is spread across both the SymPy and PyDy repositories.
 The two projects are very intimately tied together in terms of development.
 Much of our development practices come from SymPy's methods so reading their documentation for contributing is the best place to start:

 https://github.com/sympy/sympy/wiki/introduction-to-contributing